firstdraft/guides/getting-started-with-cloud9.md

 ## Setting up the project

-You'll end up in your IDE (integrated development environment), which is like having a text editor and a command line interface to a computer with Ruby and Rails pre-installed all within a single Chrome tab.
+You'll end up in your IDE (integrated development environment), which is like having a text editor and a command line interface to a computer with Ruby and Rails all within a single Chrome tab.

-Then, run the command `bin/setup` in the Terminal at the bottom of the window to get the project ready to go.
+Then, run the command `bin/setup` in the Terminal at the bottom of the window to get the project ready to go. **This will take a couple of minutes.** It's installing a bunch of powerful, industrial-grade software, all for free!

 ## Starting the server

-On Cloud9, the full command you need to start the server is
+On Cloud9, the full command you need to start your web app server is

 ```
 rails server -b $IP -p $PORT